lysannep/lysannep/README.md

 ### Hello! 👋 I'm Lysanne

- :computer: I'm a technical writer
+ :computer: I'm a technical writer with a growth mindset.

+ :seedling: I design learning experiences that focus on the learner and their goals.

  :cloud: Currently writing for [Snow Software](https://www.snowsoftware.com)'s cloud management solution.